Tiva Lab 14: Using Joystick to Control RC Servo Rotation

 How the Joystick works

-The microcontroller can not directly read the resistance value (analog signal) from poteniometer, it must be converted to digital value.
-The Analog-to-Digital Convert (ADC) is the only device which can convert the analog voltage into a digital value.
+The microcontroller can not directly read the resistance value (analog signal) from the potentiometer, it must be converted to a digital value.
+The Analog-to-Digital Convert (ADC) is the only device that can convert the analog voltage into a digital value.

 Required Components List

-Procedure can have as many steps as needed per experiment.
-A checkbox for instructor's initials, stamp, etc. should be provided next to each step, in order to easily track individual student's progress.
+The procedure can have as many steps as needed per experiment.
+A checkbox for the instructor's initials, stamp, etc. should be provided next to each step, in order to easily track individual student's progress.